Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Results and discussion

 \section{Results and discussion}

 As a step towards benchmarking mechanical intelligence, the primary goal of this work is to introduce a quantitative framework for mechanical information propagation.
 We begin by physically validating the mechanical encoder introduced in Section \ref{meth:info_channel} by using the elastic halfspace.
 In Section \ref{result:halfspace}, we connect information propagation to Saint-Venant’s principle and show in Section \ref{result:architected} that, through greedy sensor selection, the theoretical maximum mutual information between applied loads and sensor readings can be achieved.
 We then briefly consider the whole information channel in Section \ref{result:rate_distortion}, where we evaluate the performance of the mechanical information channel using rate-distortion theory as introduced in Section \ref{meth:rate_distortion}.
 Finally, we investigate the design of architected materials for manipulating information propagation.
 In Section \ref{result:mi_geom}, we demonstrated how changes in the domain geometry can either enhance or impede information propagation and related these effects to load paths.
 We conclude in Section \ref{result:optimize} by using Bayesian optimization to both maximize and minimize information propagation through geometric design.
+The examples considered in this work are simple ``toy problems,'' and they are intended as a starting point for applying an information-theoretic framework to analyzing, benchmarking, and ultimately designing mechanically intelligent materials and structures.